 Cook County receives revenues from several sources: Property Taxes, Home-rule Taxes (including Sales), Fees, and revenues generated through the Health System.
 Additional revenues are provided through Grants, dedicated Special Purpose Fund Fees and Miscellaneous and Intergovernmental revenues.
-Countywide revenues for FY2022 are budgeted at \$8.04 billion, which is comprised of Health Enterprise revenue at \$3.70 billion or 46.0%; Property Tax and Personal Property Replacement Tax revenue at \$870.0 million or 10.8%; other tax and fee revenues at \$1.99 billion or 24.8%; and Miscellaneous and Intergovernmental revenues at \$1.09 billion or 13.5%.
+Countywide revenues for FY2022 are budgeted at \$8.11 billion, which is comprised of Health Enterprise revenue at \$3.70 billion or 46.0%; Property Tax and Personal Property Replacement Tax revenue at \$870.0 million or 10.7%; other tax and fee revenues at \$1.99 billion or 24.6%; Grants and Intergovernmental revenues at \$1.05 billion or 12.9%; and Miscellaneous and other revenues at \$497.3M or 6.1%.

-The total revenue for the Cook County General and Health Enterprise Funds, which are the two main operating funds, is estimated at \$5.87 billion, a \$585.9 million increase, or 11.1%, over the prior year's budget.
-The total revenue increase for Cook County Health (CCH) of \$501.1 million is primarily driven by increases in CountyCare revenues, which are expected to be \$443.9 million greater than the FY2021 Budget.
-The CountyCare revenue increase is due to increased membership (\$272.4 million), Directed Payments for CountyCare (\$119.7 million), the Incurred But Not Received (IBNR) reserve (\$30.0 million) and the Medicare product(\$21.2 million).
-CountyCare membership is projected to grow to an average of 390,689 for FY2022 due to COVID-19, rising regional unemployment, and a relaxation in the State's automatic re-determination policies in reaction to the ongoing public health crisis.
+The total revenue for the Cook County General and Health Enterprise Funds, which are the two main operating funds, is estimated at \$5.87 billion, a \$584.2 million increase, or 11.1%, over the prior year's budget.
+The total revenue increase for Cook County Health (CCH) of \$471.1 million is primarily driven by increases in CountyCare revenues, which are expected to be \$413.9 million greater than the FY2021 Budget.
+The CountyCare revenue increase is due to increased membership (\$272.4 million), Directed Payments for CountyCare (\$119.7 million), and the Medicare product(\$21.2 million).
+CountyCare membership is projected to remain at an average of 390,689 for FY2022 due to COVID-19, rising regional unemployment, and a relaxation in the State's automatic re-determination policies in reaction to the ongoing public health crisis.
 Net Patient Service Revenue is expected to be \$25.5 million higher in FY2022 due primarily to rate increases, anticipated revenue from newly eligible patients who had previously received charity care, and increased collection efforts.
 Other Revenues are expected to increase by \$3.7 million due to increases in reimbursement for residents from other hospitals.
-In addition to these operational impacts, funding from Cook County to CCH is also expected to increase with the property tax allocation from the County increasing by \$15.0 million over the prior fiscal year budget.
+In addition to these operational impacts, funding from Cook County to CCH is also expected to increase with the property tax allocation from the County increasing by \$15.0 million over the prior fiscal year budget and a \$30.0 million contribution to County/Care's Incurred but not Recorded (IBNR) reserve.

-General fund revenues are expected to increase by \$84.8 million, or 4.5%, from the FY2021 appropriation.
+General fund revenues are expected to increase by \$113.1 million, or 6.0%, from the FY2021 appropriation.
 The increase in the General Fund revenues can be attributed to the easing of COVID-19 restrictions on the local economy, leading to increases in Sales Tax revenues budgeted at \$968.3 million, an increase of \$138.1 million or 16.6% over FY2021; County Use Tax revenues budgeted at \$82.0 million, an increase of \$11.9 million, or 17.0% over FY2021; and Amusement Tax revenues budgeted at \$36.3 million, an increase of \$12.0 million, or 49.4%, over FY2021.